 - Date created – date when the membership was created.
 You can specify a date range where you can optionally leave one of the date conditions empty if you wish to specify a before/after date only.
 This filter is inclusive of the dates specified.

 - Date expiring – expiry date of the current membership transaction.
 For recurring subscriptions, the transaction expiration date is also the date when a renewal will be attempted.
 Similarly, this filter is inclusive of the dates entered.

 You can use the combination of any of these criteria when using this filter.
 For example, to find all members who have an active membership with a selected product/plan, you can use the combination of “Product” and “Status” options.

 Or if you need to find how many of your members who have started a membership in 2018, still have their membership active, you can use the combination of “Status” and “Date created” options:

 This filter can be used to perform various searches, some other examples include:

-- Find all members who have cancelled their membership in the last year
+- Find all members whose membership expired last year

 - List the members who have ever been subscribed to a certain membership, regardless of their status